haroldtreen/epub-press/public/docs/5-FAQ.md

 If no email is provided, the ebook will be returned as a file and no information about who requested the book will be saved.

-All extension code is [open source](https://github.com/haroldtreen/epub-press-chrome)
+All extension code is [available here](https://github.com/haroldtreen/epub-press-chrome).
+All backend code is [available here](https://github.com/haroldtreen/epub-press).